 Most health care organizations, including our client, understand the clinical needs of their senior population and focus on providing the best health care options possible.
-We were asked to go beyond the clinical and create a holistic primary care experience for a growing and aging senior population.
-We wanted to gain insights on seniors’ unique challenges and how those issues may impact each other.
-Due to our client’s limited budget and time constraints, we leveraged resonant data within the organization as well as engaged care team members who had an impact on a senior’s primary care experience as our innovation partners.
+Our client asked up to go beyond the clinical and to create a holistic primary care experience for a growing and aging senior population.
+We wanted to gain insights on seniors’ unique health challenges and how those issues may impact each other.
+Due to our client’s limited budget and time constraints, we leveraged resonant data within the organization as well as engaged the care team members who had an impact on a senior’s primary care experience as our innovation partners.

 With a new perspective on the gray space between senior health stages, and with a renewed emphasis on senior-determined health decisions, participants were able to redefine a potential future for our client’s senior population.
 In four weeks, we delivered a senior-centric future experience inclusive of detailed service concepts and roadmap to help the organization, care teams, and seniors build out this new model.
 Our client is currently testing these concepts within their organization.